The rolling mill at the Aurubis plant in Pori is experiencing loud noise as the copper strip passes between the rollers.

 “We are responsible for maintaining this high-tech expertise – it feels pretty significant,” says Perttu Heinilä.

-The most important task for Heinilä, who works as a production manager at Aurubis, is to ensure that the rolling mill achieves the set production targets.
+The most important task for Heinilä, is to ensure that the rolling mill achieves the set production targets.
 This in turn means ensuring seamless collaboration between many different processes and individuals.

 For example, the production of the company’s famous rolled copper sheets and strips is meticulous work.